100% Pure Seed. No Fillers. Non GMO.

 Many spring-planted bulbs originate from tropical climates and won't tolerate cold temperatures.
 Wait to plant these tender bulbs until all danger of frost is past and the soil temperature is above 55 degrees Fahrenheit.
 Most bulbs should be planted directly in the garden or containers, but Begonias should be started several weeks before bringing outdoors to ensure summer blooms.
 Learn more about growing Begonias in our blog.

-If you’re unsure when to plant, consult a gardening neighbor or call us at (877) 309-7333.
 If you must store the bulbs more than a few days before planting, read the instructions in Storing Your Bulbs Before Planting in Spring.

 Unless otherwise noted, bulbs prefer well-drained soil — soggy soil will lead to rot.
 If water puddles in the soil after a heavy rain, consider planting the bulbs in raised beds or in containers.
 For best results follow the recommendations for light levels; for example, bulbs that prefer full sun may grow leggy and topple over if planted in shade.